 Healthy Enneagram 1

 A healthy enneagram 1 is aware of their tendency toward being rigid and seeks to practice empathy when communicating their expectations.
 To avoid being blinded by their ambitions, they will seek to understand the more significant interests of the group rather than their desires.

-When healthy, an enneagram one can hold space for competing opinions without being overly critical or harsh.
-They can relax, knowing that they can disagree without judging or being demanding.
+When healthy, an Enneagram One can hold space for competing opinions without being overly critical or harsh.
+They can relax, knowing they can disagree without judging or demanding.

 Healthy enneagram type 1’s can approach their work with reason, avoiding obsessive characteristics.
-They can hold both a strong passion for work and the ability to take a break and enjoy other things.
-A healthy enneagram one can loosen up, realizing not everything has to be so serious.
+They can hold a strong passion for work and the ability to take a break and enjoy other things.
+A healthy Enneagram One can loosen up, realizing not everything has to be so serious.